Empowerment through partnerships for healthy, sustainable change

-The Village Partners Project works to create sustainable, healthy change in specific Honduran communities through cross-cultural experience, community participation, and empowerment through partnerships.
+The Village Partners Program works to create sustainable, healthy change through cross-cultural experience, community participation and partnerships.
 Current partners are William Jewell College, UNAH-CURLA (a national University on the north coast of Honduras), Honduran NGO’s, and villages throughout the country.
-The specific tasks of building ecological latrines, micro enterprising initiatives, improving home ventilation, and improving agricultural distribution directly and immediately improve the economic state of families.
-These projects also position families for healthier economic states in coming generations.

-Since 2005 more than 300 William Jewell College students, faculty and alumni have traveled to do community development work in north central Honduras.
-Students may support themselves with Jewell’s Journey Grant, awarded to students seeking opportunities in experiential learning.
-Each group raises funds for a specific project they will work on while they are in Honduras.
-Past projects include: building homes, roofing a church, and health education.
-Projects in in our first village included building “Sanitario Secos” (dry composting latrines), high efficiency stoves that vent outside the home, water quality assessment, and opening a small store in the village which proved to be a successful micro-enterprise.
-As a result of these projects the people of the village brought electricity to their village and started a small fishing cooperative to supplement their Palm growing income.
+Since 2005, more than 300 Jewell students, faculty and alumni have traveled to do community development work in north central Honduras.
+Each group raises funds for a specific project, such as building homes, roofing a church and health education.
+Other past projects includ building “Sanitario Secos” (dry composting latrines), high efficiency stoves that vent outside the home, water quality assessment and opening a small store in the village which proved to be a successful micro-enterprise.
+As a result of these projects, local families brought electricity to their village and started a small fishing cooperative to supplement their palm growing income.
 Plans for improving each community come from within the village, and we work alongside the local villagers and learn together.
 Like many other Jewell students, you can apply for a Jewell Journey Grant to help cover the costs of a trip.

 In 2017, faculty and staff took two biology majors to Thailand where they visited Hill Tribe villages, helped build a model aquaponics system at a training center and conducted a solar energy workshop.
 VPP established strong relationships on this trip and looks forward to returning to Thailand.